FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/_index.md

 Check the impact of new features
 --------------------------------

-Before starting the migration, we highly recommend that you review the features changes listed in <a href="../../../#Migratio" class="MCXref xref">Migration or upgrade impact and considerations</a>
+Before starting the migration, we highly recommend that you review the features changes listed in [Migration or upgrade impact and considerations](../../../#Migratio)

 System requirements
 -------------------